Scholarships and Fees

 In the acceptance letter applicants will receive a list of mandatory modules with the respective fee:

-- If the mandatory modules assigned by the Academic Committee are 3, the mandatory fee will be 1200€.
-The applicant can choose a fourth module at the additional cost of 200€.
+• If the mandatory modules assigned by the Academic Committee are 3, the mandatory fee will be 1200€.
+The applicant can choose up to 2 more modules, each additional module at 300€ / module.

-- If the mandatory modules assigned by the Academic Committee are 2, then the applicant must select one more module to attend from a list of specific modules, at the additional cost of 400€, making the total cost 1200€.
-The applicant can choose a fourth module at the additional cost of 200€.
+• If the mandatory modules assigned by the Academic Committee are 2, then the pre-course is mandatory.
+Applicants must select 1 more module to attend from the list of specific modules, at the additional cost of 400€, making the total cost 1200€.
+The applicant may choose a fourth and a fifth module at the additional cost of 300€ each.

-- If the mandatory module assigned by the Academic Committee is 1, then he applicant must select two more modules to attend from a list of specific modules, at the additional cost of 400€ per module, making the total cost 1200€.
-The applicant can choose a fourth module at the additional cost of 200€.
+• If the mandatory module assigned by the Academic Committee is 1, then the pre-course will be recommended.
+Applicants can select 2 more modules to attend from the list of specific modules, at the additional cost of 400€, making the total cost 1200€, and participate in the precourse.
+The applicant may choose a fourth and a fifth module at the additional cost of 300€ each.

-- If no mandatory modules have been assigned by the Academic Committee then the applicant has the option to select three modules to attend from a list of specific modules, at the cost of 1200€ for three selected modules or 1400€ for 4 selected modules.
+• If no mandatory modules have been assigned by the Academic Committee then the applicant has the option to select 3 modules to attend from a list of specific modules, at the cost of 1200€ for three selected modules.
+The applicant can choose a fourth and fifth module at the additional cost of 300€ each.

 Find out more about the different modules here.